We Open Eyes, Minds and Doors

 Leadership Pittsburgh’s unique format makes the Pittsburgh region your classroom.

-From September through June, the monthly Leadership Pittsburgh programs provide participants the exposure, experiences and connections that prepare them to tackle the challenges of senior leadership in our community.
-In less than 10 months you will view the region and local events in a deeper and profound new way.
-Imagine joining 50 other established professionals from every walk of life, to learn and to inspire positive change in our community, and in your workplace.
+From September through June, the monthly Leadership Pittsburgh program provides 60 participants with the exposure, experiences and connections that prepare them to tackle the challenges of senior leadership in our community.
+In less than 10 months, our participants view the region and local events in a deeper and profound new way.

 As a participant, you will: